8n8/whatthestudentsthink/README.md

 + There is no logging of requests to the server at the moment, which would be nice to have and not too hard to do.

 + There are no tests.
 This does not matter too much since everything is quite simple and I have manually compared the charts with the data for several hundred data points.

++ The Office for Students has now released the data for 2018, but this code still uses the 2017 data.
+It would be good to update it to use the new data.